MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/02_LAB_32_01_Manage_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

 ---
 lab:
   title: 'Lab: Manage host pools and session hosts by using the Azure portal (Entra ID)'
   module: 'Module 3.2: Plan and implement user experience and client settings'
+  description: 'After completing this lab, you will be able to:'
+  duration: 30 minutes
+  level: 500
+  islab: true
+  primarytopics:
+    - Azure
+    - Azure Portal
 ---

 # Lab - Manage host pools and session hosts by using the Azure portal (Entra ID)